hemang-75/MLProjects_AWS_Sagemaker/README.md

-Building a Plagiarism Detector to compare the text file with the original source file in AWS Sagemaker
+Build a Plagiarism Detector to compare the text file with the original source file in AWS Sagemaker